 Can I pull crypto prices into Google Sheets?

-Yes, you can pull crypto prices into Google Sheets, but only major cryptocurrencies are typically supported.
-For example, to pull the current exchange rate for Ethereum to USD:
+Yes, you can pull crypto prices into Google Sheets, but only major cryptocurrencies are supported.
+For Ethereum to USD:

 =GOOGLEFINANCE("CURRENCY:ETHUSD")